MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Federated Learning; Domain Generalization; Data Augmentation.
   - <details><summary>Digest</summary> While many approaches in DG tackle data heterogeneity from the algorithmic perspective, recent evidence suggests that data augmentation can induce equal or greater performance.
 Motivated by this connection, we present federated versions of popular DG algorithms, and show that by applying appropriate data augmentation, we can mitigate data heterogeneity in the federated setting, and obtain higher accuracy on unseen clients.
 Equipped with data augmentation, we can achieve state-of-the-art performance using even the most basic Federated Averaging algorithm, with much sparser communication.

+- Decoupled Federated Learning for ASR with Non-IID Data. [[paper]](https://arxiv.org/abs/2206.09102)
+  - Han Zhu, Jindong Wang , Gaofeng Cheng, Pengyuan Zhang, and Yonghong Yan. *Interspeech 2022*
+  - Key Word: Non-IID; Federated learning; Speech recognition.
+  - <details><summary>Digest</summary> We tackle the non-IID issue in FL-based ASR with personalized FL, which learns personalized models for each client.
+Concretely, we propose two types of personalized FL approaches for ASR.
+Firstly, we adapt the personalization layer based FL for ASR, which keeps some layers locally to learn personalization models.
+Secondly, to reduce the communication and computation costs, we propose decoupled federated learning (DecoupleFL).

 - How robust are pre-trained models to distribution shift? [[paper]](https://arxiv.org/abs/2206.08871)
   - Yuge Shi, Imant Daunhawer, Julia E. Vogt, Philip H.S.
 Torr, Amartya Sanyal.
   - Key Word: Distribution Shifts; Self-Supervised Pre-Trainig.